NEVARLeVrai/Python-Discord-Bot-OLD/README.md

 - Error handling is centralized in `ErrorHandler.py`
 - Banned words trigger automatic warnings via DM
 - Protected roles are automatically managed during sanctions
+- **Warns and banned words are server-specific** – Each server has independent moderation data

 ---